Night's Black Agents (role-playing game): Description

 Night's Black Agents is one of the games to use the GUMSHOE System.
-In this vampire spy thriller, the characters are secret agents who discover and confront a vampiric conspiracy.
+The story is a vampire spy thriller, and concerns characters who are secret agents that discover and confront a vampiric conspiracy.

-The rules are a different flavor than straight GUMSHOE to better fit the genres involved.
+The rules vary slightly to straight GUMSHOE to better fit the genres involved.
 There are special combat and chase rules to reflect the action-adventure espionage techno-thriller genre that provides its backdrop.
 There are also trust and betrayal rules to reflect the "black mindset" of covert operations.

 Background

-The NBA world book has no fixed game world.
-The Director generates the origin of the vampires, which vampire tropes work, and which do not, the extent of their conspiracy, and how much pull they have over the mortal world.
-The players have to discover these details within each unique campaign without any pre-conceived knowledge or perceptions carried over from previous campaigns.
+The Night's Black Agents world book has no fixed game world.
+The Director generates the origin of the vampires, which vampire tropes work, which do not, the extent of their conspiracy, and how much pull they have over the mortal world.
+The players have to discover these details within each unique campaign without any preconceived knowledge or perceptions carried over from previous campaigns.

-The types of vampire are divided into four major categories.
-The first two, supernatural (magical creatures from myth and legend), and damned (humans cursed by God or "blessed" by the Devil) are more like the conventional vampires that the players would expect.
-The last two, alien (a parasitic or predatory extraterrestrial lifeform), or mutant (an evolutionary offshoot or genetically-modified lifeform) are wildcards that throw the players off-balance or mislead them.
-There are also stats for different "species" of vampires from other cultures like the Greek Strigoi (winged female vampires that can turn into owls) and the Ghanaian Adze (a blood-sucking fly demon).
+The types of vampires are divided into four major categories.
+The first two, supernatural (magical creatures from myth and legend), and damned (humans cursed by God or "blessed" by the Devil), resemble conventional vampires.
+The last two, alien (a parasitic or predatory extraterrestrial lifeform) or mutant (an evolutionary offshoot or genetically modified lifeform), are wildcards that throw the players off-balance or mislead them.
+There are also stats for different "species" of vampires from other cultures, like the Greek Strigoi (winged female vampires that can turn into owls) and the Ghanaian Adze (a blood-sucking fly demon).

-The genres of espionage in play in the game world are also customizable.
+Espionage techniques that feature in the game world are also customizable.
 They are divided into Dust (gritty techno-thriller), Mirrors (paranoid bluffing, double-crosses, and manipulation), Burn (pushing the characters to their mental and emotional limits until they crack), and Stakes (monster-hunting action-adventure).
 The Director can use one or more of them to flavor their campaign.

 There is also a mechanism called the "Conspyramid".
-The vampire conspiracy's hierarchy and organization (the "Vampyrimid") is initially unknown to the characters.
+The vampire conspiracy's hierarchy and organization (the "Vampyramid") is initially unknown to the characters.
 They uncover nodes of the conspiracy through investigating it, gradually giving them an outside-in view of its workings.
 However, just like a mortal government or organization, the vampire conspiracy can use propaganda, deception, and manipulation to mislead or misdirect the characters.